hbctraining/spatial_nanocourse/lessons/visum_hd.md

 # Spatial Transcriptomics: Session 2
 ```

-Save the Rscript as `visiumHD.R`.
+Save the Rscript in the `code` folder as `visiumHD.R`.
 Your working directory should look something like this:

+**TODO: a gif showing the project directory in the files pane of rstudio, then click in the code folder and see the new rscript.
+Pretty please, Will?**
 <p align="center">
 <img src="../img/Rstudio_singlecell.png" width="400">
 </p>